jashley/redstone-notebook/November 30.md

 Oh man, so much progress!
 I went from having a vague idea of what programs I would use to a working program!
-I just put the code up, which includes a few shell scripts, the python code that does everything, and a python package to handle placing blocks in minecraft.
+I just put the code up, which includes a few shell scripts, the python code that does everything, and a python package to handle placing blocks in minecraft. <a href="http://i.imgur.com/hZR5lsf.png">Here</a> is an image of a circuit.
+The inputs are at the top and the output is the tiny red thing closest to the bottom.
+It definitely needs prettying.

 ## Questions